currentxchange/loot/README.md

 1. The reward series arguments require sending an all-caps identifier of the reward series used.
 You can find the reward series available in `integer-series.hpp`.
 This defaults to a tetrahedral series, and if you pass a non-validating value it will default to make the level = the count (linear series, n=n).

-Reward Level Seriec Options: FIBONACCI, SILVER, TETRAHEDRAL, OCTAHEDRAL, HEXAHEDRAL, ICOSAHEDRAL, DODECAHEDRAL, LUCAS, TRIANGULAR, SQUARE, PENTAGONAL, HEXAGONAL
+Reward Level Series Options: FIBONACCI, SILVER, TETRAHEDRAL, OCTAHEDRAL, HEXAHEDRAL, ICOSAHEDRAL, DODECAHEDRAL, LUCAS, TRIANGULAR, SQUARE, PENTAGONAL, HEXAGONAL

 2. The coefficient value will also be multiplied.
 If you don't want to have a bonus reward for either the HODL or the referral, you can set the coefficient to 0, acts as a special value.